---

 ```

-The `state_gas_reservoir` holds gas that exceeds the per-transaction regular gas budget (`max_transaction_gas_limit`, per EIP-7825).
+The `state_gas_reservoir` holds gas that exceeds the per-transaction execution gas budget (`max_transaction_gas_limit`, per EIP-7825).
 The two counters operate as follows:

-- **Regular gas** charges deduct from `gas_left` only.
+- **Execution gas** charges deduct from `gas_left` only.

 - **State gas** charges deduct from `state_gas_reservoir` first; when the reservoir is exhausted, from `gas_left`.

-- When an opcode requires both regular and state gas, the regular gas charge MUST be applied first.
-If the regular gas charge triggers an out-of-gas error, the state gas charge is not applied.
+- When an opcode requires both execution and state gas, the execution gas charge MUST be applied first.
+If the execution gas charge triggers an out-of-gas error, the state gas charge is not applied.

 - The **`GAS` opcode** returns `gas_left` only (excluding the reservoir).